CrayLabs/SmartSim/doc/orchestrator.rst

 the ``Orchestrators`` as a preliminary step before any other components since the application script requests tensors from the launched ``Orchestrators``.

-We aim to showcase the multi-database automation capabilities of SmartSim, so we create two ``Orchestrators`` in the workflow: a single-sharded ``Orchestrator`` and a multi-sharded ``Orchestrator``.
+We aim to showcase the multi-Orchestrator automation capabilities of SmartSim, so we create two ``Orchestrators`` in the workflow: a single-sharded ``Orchestrator`` and a multi-sharded ``Orchestrator``.